Skip to content

 Contact

-If you still have a question or wish to enquire about a tattoo or piercing please use the below contact form and we'll get back to you.
+To enquire about a tattoo or piercing please use the below contact form and we'll get back to you.

-Please include ALL of the the following details: Style, Placement, Size (in CM), Colour or Black/Grey.
+Please include ALL of the the following details: Style, Placement, Size (in CM), Colour or Black/Grey